Docker

 Warning

-The BFH LaTeX Docker image is available for BFH members only.
+The BFH LaTeX Docker image is available exclusively to BFH members.

 Warning

-We recommend to chose a specific tag at all times instead of latest
+We recommend choosing a specific tag at all times instead of latest

 .